outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     10. When confronted with issues related to kernel options, we can choose 'M' instead of 'Y' which might be a solution.
     10. This link [wlan0-no wireless extensions (Centrino Advanced-N)](https://forums.gentoo.org/viewtopic-t-883211.html) offer ideas on how to find out the driver information.
     11. Reference links: [Linux-3.10-x86_64 内核配置选项简介](http://www.jinbuguo.com/kernel/longterm-3_10-options.html); [Linux Kernel in a Nutshell](http://www.kroah.com/lkn/); [kernel-seeds](http://kernel-seeds.org/); [device driver check page](http://kmuto.jp/debian/hcl); [How do you get hardware info and select drivers to be kept in a kernel compiled from source](http://unix.stackexchange.com/a/97813); and [Working with Kernel Seeds](http://kernel-seeds.org/working.html).
-27. Compiling and installing.
+27. Compiling and installing

     If this is not first time to make, then execute `make clean` first.

-    1. # make -j3
+    1. make -j3
-    2. # make modules_install
+    2. make modules_install
-    2. # make install, this will copy the kernel image into /boot/ together with the System.map file and the kernel configuration file.
-        1. Actually you can use a copy command instead.
+    2. make install, this will copy the kernel image into */boot/* together with the System.map file and the kernel configuration file.
+Actually you can use a copy command instead.
     3. [deprecated] <s># mkdir -p /boot/efi/boot</s>
     4. [deprecated] <s># cp /boot/vmlinuz-3.18.9-gentoo /boot/efi/boot/bootx64.efi</s>
-    5. # emerge -av genkernel
+    5. emerge -av genkernel
-    6. # genkernel --install initramfs, The resulting file can be found by simply listing the files starting with initramfs.
+    6. genkernel --install initramfs, The resulting file can be found by simply listing the files starting with initramfs.
-    7. # ls /boot/initramfs*
+    7. ls /boot/initramfs*
 27. Kernel modules loading.
 Refer to handbook.
 27. Some drivers require additional firmware to be installed on the system before they work.
 This is often the case for network interfaces, especially wireless network interfaces.
-    1. # emerge -avt sys-kernel/linux-firmware
+    1. emerge -avt sys-kernel/linux-firmware
 28. Creating the fstab file.
 The default `/etc/fstab` file provided by Gentoo is not a valid fstab file but instead more of a template.
 Use backup fstab file is possible.

     ```